 Currently, I do not see any application issues, however, I would like to monitor my network and identify any potential issues before they start to affect my applications.

 Network Dashboard: Is any tier or link performing outside its baseline?

 To perform a quick network health check, go to the Network Dashboard and enable baselining.
 Elements with network KPIs that exceed the baseline for that element are colored yellow or red.

 If the network KPIs for a tier or link are outside the performance baseline for that element, you can view baselines and outliers for that element in the Network tab of the popup.
 If an element has KPI outliers, you can also diagnose that element in a context-sensitive dashboard (right-click and select View Metrics).

 Network Dashboard: Do any network links or connections have significant performance issues?

 To see immediately if any links or connections have performance issues, open the Connections Explorer (click the Explorer link to the immediate right of the Network Flow Map).
-Here you can see the KPIs of all network links and connections in one table.
-You can sort the table based on KPIs or Errors and expand each network-link to view KPIs for all connections within that link.
+The KPIs of all network links and connections display in one table.
+You can sort the table based on KPIs or Errors, and expand each network-link to view KPIs for all connections within that link.